 (New pillar) Internet Democracy Project, CDT, IFLA and Access, Civil Society: To achieve economies of scale, it is essential that the development of affordable telecommunication equipment, access and services conforms to and is interoperable with international standards.

-(New pillar)Women and Information Society, Civil Society:
+(New pillar)Women and Information Society, Civil Society: Integrate gender, national ICT and broadband policies.
+Improve sex-disaggregated ICT statistics and measurement

-Proper data collection, and planning and actions based on such reliable data are essential to avoid duplication of efforts
+Planning and actions based on proper and reliable data related to information and communication infrastructure are essential, keeing in mind the protection of privacy .

-Japan, Government: Planning and actions based on proper and reliable data related to information and communication infrastructure are essential, keeing in mind the protection of privacy .
+Japan, Government: Plans and actions based on proper and reliable data related to information and communication infrastructure essential, keeping in mind the protection of privacy .

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: DELETED ORIGINAL PILLAR G, AS INCORPORATED IN B]

-Center of Technology and Society, Civil Society: Planning and actions based on proper and reliable data related to information and communication infrastructure are essential, keeing in mind the protection of privacy .and
+Center of Technology and Society, Civil Society: Planning and actions based on proper and reliable data related to information and communication infrastructure are essential, keeing in mind the protection of privacy of consumers and their personal data.

-United Kingdom, Government: Planning and actions based on proper and reliable data related to information and communication infrastructure are essential, keeing in mind the protection of privacy.
+United Kingdom, Government: Planning and actions based on proper and reliable data related to information and communication infrastructure are essential, keeping in mind the protection of privacy.

-To develop affordable equipment and services by economy of scale, development, conformity and interoperability by international standards are the key.
+To develop affordable network/consumer telecommunications equipment, access and services by economy of scale, development, and conformity and interoperability, by international standards are key elements.

+[Affordable should be understood as aligned with the user’s disposable income.]

+[Affordable should be understood in relation to the user’s disposable income.]

 Japan, Government: To develop affordable network/consumer telecommunications equipment, access and services by economy of scale, development, and conformity and interoperability, by international standards are key elements.